bbauska/zombiePolitics/README.md

-despair had been observed by one interrogator, who approached a military psychol­ ogist and asked that the "techniques being applied to _lawad should be temporari­ ly halted because they were causing him to dissociate, to crack up without providing good information."13
+despair had been observed by one interrogator, who approached a military psychol­ ogist and asked that the "techniques being applied to _lawad should be temporari­ ly halted because they were causing him to dissociate, to crack up without providing good information."13</p>

-These techniques were particularly severe and, as Meteor Blades points out, can cause "physical deterioration, panic, rage, loss of appetite, lethargy, paranoia, hallu­ cinations, self-mutilation, cognitive dysfunction, disorientation and mental break­ downs, any of which, alone or in combination, can spur the detainee to give
+<p>These techniques were particularly severe and, as Meteor Blades points out, can
+cause "physical deterioration, panic, rage, loss of appetite, lethargy, paranoia, hallu­ cinations, self-mutilation, cognitive dysfunction, disorientation and mental break­ downs, any of which, alone or in combination, can spur the detainee to give